avakanski/A-Deep-Learning-Framework-for-Assessing-Physical-Rehabilitation-Exercises/README.md

 Please see the List of Files and Functions document for a complete list and brief descriptions of all files in the repository.

-A version of the codes with verified reproducility is also published on Code Ocean and can be accessed via the following DOI link: <a href="https://doi.org/10.24433/CO.3098874.v2">https://doi.org/10.24433/CO.3098874.v2</a>
+A version of the codes with verified reproducibility is also published on Code Ocean and can be accessed via the following DOI link: <a href="https://doi.org/10.24433/CO.3098874.v2">https://doi.org/10.24433/CO.3098874.v2</a>

 # License
 MIT License